 Developers ARE NOT marketers.

-Of course there are people, that do better in self-promotion, or can create profitable, sustainable businesses around their open source work, like Andrzej Krzywda did wirh Arkency and Rails Event Store - this is admirable.
+Of course, there are people, that do better in self-promotion, or can create profitable, sustainable businesses around their open source work as Andrzej Krzywda did with Arkency and Rails Event Store - this is admirable.

-I saw it as not-fair, and not as I would like it to keep, and as I am really a 0-1 person, for whom either something works, or can be fixed, I started thinking on the solution.
+I saw it as not fair, and not as I would like it to keep, and as I am really a 0-1 person, for whom either something works, or can be fixed, I started thinking about the solution.

 First attempt - The Rails API course.